Sound of Hope: The Story of Possum Trot

 Sound of Hope: The Story of Possum Trot (also simply known as Possum Trot) is a 2024 American drama film directed by Joshua Weigel, and co-written by Rebekah Weigel.
-Actress and activist Letitia Wright serves as executive producer.
+Actress and activist Letitia Wright served as executive producer.
 The film was produced by Peacetree Productions and distributed by Angel Studios.
 This is a biographical film about Donna and Reverend Martin.

 Plot

 After her mother's death in 1996, Donna felt a calling to care for children without parents.
 After contacting an adoption agency, she learned about the plight of many other children.
 Along with her husband, Reverend Martin, and the Bennett Chapel Missionary Baptist Church in Possum Trot, Texas, she invited families to adopt children from the local foster system.